weiillen/high-performance-computing-performance-engineering/README.md

 A curated portfolio of systems-performance work covering memory locality, SIMD, OpenMP, MPI, GPU acceleration, benchmark interpretation, scientific-software builds, and inference benchmarking.

 The work was produced in the context of **HPC-I 2026**.
 It is reorganized here by engineering theme rather than by homework number.
-Every non-Markdown artifact listed in [`ORIGINAL_FILE_MANIFEST.tsv`](ORIGINAL_FILE_MANIFEST.tsv) is byte-for-byte identical to the uploaded file.

 > This repository is documentation-first.
 Original code and reports were not rewritten, corrected, reformatted, or modernized.